imgproxy/imgproxy/README.md

 ## 📄 License

-imgproxy is licensed under the MIT license.
+imgproxy is licensed under the Apache License 2.0.

 See [LICENSE](https://github.com/imgproxy/imgproxy/blob/master/LICENSE) for the full license text.